rayrex7/-Splash-Award-2018-Team-Cygnus/READ_ME_BEFORE_VIEWING_CODES.md

 **Splash Award 2018 Stage B codes submission**

-Please download and open the zip file to view our entire project folder.
+Please download and open the zip file to view our entire project folder and codes.

-Please see MainActivity.java for our codes, please also note that data has been prefixed.
+Please see MainActivity.java for our codes for our AI and its function, please also note that data has been prefixed.
 File pathway in the project folder is: SA Boiler Plate Blank -> ap p-> src -> main -> java -> sg -> gowild -> sademo